Peatland: Carbon storage and methanogenesis

-Scientists use the Spruce and Peatland Responses Under Changing Environments experiment in Minnesota to assess the response of northern peatlands to increases in temperature and atmospheric carbon dioxide.
+US scientists use the Spruce and Peatland Responses Under Changing Environments experiment in Minnesota to assess the response of northern peatlands to increases in temperature and atmospheric carbon dioxide.

 Despite accounting for just 3% of Earth's land surfaces, peatlands are collectively a major carbon store containing between 500 and 700 billion tonnes of carbon.
 Carbon stored within peatlands equates to over half the amount of carbon found in the atmosphere.
 Peatlands interact with the atmosphere primarily through the exchange of carbon dioxide, methane and nitrous oxide, and can be damaged by excess nitrogen from agriculture or rainwater.
 The sequestration of carbon dioxide takes place at the surface via the process of photosynthesis, while losses of carbon dioxide occur through living plants via autotrophic respiration and from the litter and peat via heterotrophic respiration.
 In their natural state, mires are a small atmospheric carbon dioxide sink through the photosynthesis of peat vegetation, which outweighs their release of greenhouse gases.
 On the other hand, most mires are generally net emitters of methane and nitrous oxide.
 Due to the continued sequestration over millennia, and because of the longer atmospheric lifespan of the molecules compared with methane and nitrous oxide, peatlands have had a net cooling effect on the atmosphere.

 The water table position of a peatland is the main control of its carbon release to the atmosphere.
 When the water table rises after a rainstorm, the peat and its microbes are submerged under water inhibiting access to oxygen, reducing release via respiration.
 Carbon dioxide release increases when the water table falls lower, such as during a drought, as this increases the availability of oxygen to the aerobic microbes thus accelerating peat decomposition.
 Levels of methane emissions also vary with the water table position and temperature.
 A water table near the peat surface gives the opportunity for anaerobic microorganisms to flourish.

 Methanogens are strictly anaerobic organisms and produce methane from organic matter in anoxic conditions below the water table level, while some of that methane is oxidised by methanotrophs above the water table level.
 Therefore, changes in water table level influence the size of these methane production and consumption zones.
 Increased soil temperatures also contribute to increased seasonal methane flux.
 A study in Alaska found that methane may vary by as much as 300% seasonally with wetter and warmer soil conditions due to climate change.

 Peatlands are important for studying past climate because they are sensitive to changes in the environment and can reveal levels of isotopes, pollutants, macrofossils, metals from the atmosphere and pollen.
 For example, carbon-14 dating can reveal the age of the peat.
 The dredging and destruction of a peatland will release the carbon dioxide that could reveal irreplaceable information about the past climatic conditions.
 Many kinds of microorganisms inhabit peatlands, due to the regular supply of water and abundance of peat forming vegetation.
 These microorganisms include but are not limited to methanogens, algae, bacteria, zoobenthos, of which Sphagnum species are most abundant.